-Basic net loss per share is computed by dividing net loss attributable to common stockholders by the weighted-average common shares outstanding during the period.
-Diluted net loss per share attributable to common stockholders is computed based on the weighted-average common shares outstanding plus the effect of dilutive potential common shares outstanding during the period calculated using the treasury stock method.
+Basic net loss per share is computed by dividing net loss attributable to common stockholders by the weightedaverage common shares outstanding during the period.
+Diluted net loss per share attributable to common stockholders is computed based on the weighted-average common shares outstanding plus the effect of dilutive potential common shares outstanding during the period calculated using the treasury stock method and the ifconverted method.
 Dilutive potential common shares include stock options, non-vested shares, redeemable convertible preferred shares, restricted stock and similar equity instruments granted by the Company.
 Potential common share equivalents have been excluded where their inclusion would be anti-dilutive.

-Basic and diluted net loss attributable to common holders per share is presented in conformity with the twoclass method required for participating securities as the redeemable convertible preferred stock and restricted shares are considered participating securities.
+Basic and diluted net loss attributable to common holders per share is presented in conformity with the twoclass method required for participating securities as the redeemable convertible preferred stock, common stock subject to restricted stock purchase agreements, early exercised options, and restricted shares are considered participating securities.
 The Company's participating securities do not have a contractual obligation to share in the Company's losses.
 As such, the net loss was attributed entirely to common stockholders.
 Accordingly, for the years ended December 31, 2019 and 2020, there is no difference in the number of shares used to calculate basic and diluted shares outstanding.
+For the year ended December 31, 2019, outstanding common stock for accounting purposes excludes 2,924,130 shares subject to restricted stock purchase agreements.
+For the year ended December 31, 2020, outstanding common stock for accounting purposes excludes 9,872,293 shares subject to restricted stock purchase agreements and 316,666 unvested early exercised stock options.